planors/planors/README.md

-**WIP** 🚧
+## Wiki app (unnamed)

+**Work in progress**

-Brief explanation: This is an app for creating interactive wikis for projects or any other things.
-This project is in the very early stages of development, so there are not many features yet.
+Open-source app for managing projects and their wikis, roadmaps, todos, etc. This project is in the very early stages of development, so there are not many features yet.
 The `projects` tab on GitHub lists all the planned features.
-Some of the planned features:
+If you want to contribute, you can check the [contributing guidelines](CONTRIBUTING.md)

+This project is a monorepo powered by [Turborepo](https://turbo.build/repo) and `pnpm`.

+- `apps/web` - Contains the main web application (Next.js)
+- `apps/docs` - Documentation for this project built with Astro ([WIP](https://github.com/LukaHietala/wiki-app/pull/47))

+There are alsome other packages in the `packages` folder, and you can read more about them in the [contributing guidelines](CONTRIBUTING.md) :)

+### Features (planned)

 - Create customizable and interactive wikis for users (not just borning text)
 - Diagrams (w/ Excalidraw)